AWS STS – Complete Guide

 sts.eu-central-1.amazonaws.com

-Who can use AWS STS?
+Who uses STS?

 AWS SDK